thomaspwang/check-classification/README.md

 ## Initial Environment Setup

-You only need to do this **once**.
+You only need perform steps 1 through  4 **once**.
 You can check if you've completed the environment by checking that a `.venv/` file exists in your local repository.

 <br> **Step 1** <br>
 Make sure you have an updated Python version with